SahilSuman1011/Keep-It-Project/README.md

    - Press Ctrl+C in each terminal window
    - Or close the terminal windows

-## Additional Features that Can be Added in future to Enhance Product Quality

-1. Authentication
-2. Note categories/labels
-3. Color options for notes
-4. Search functionality
-5. Image upload support
-6. Collaborative editing
-7. Note sharing

 The application now provides a solid foundation for a Google Keep clone with both frontend and backend integration, plus local storage fallback for offline functionality.